webexone/webexone.github.io/LTRCCT-2013-simplified/LTRCCT-2013/Lab_Info.md

 # Introduction
 Digital channels are now more impactful than ever.
 These labs are specially designed for this Webex ONE session.
 The main purpose of the labs is to give a clear understanding of New Digital Channels functionality.
-You will learn how to create and configure all digital channels including Chat, Email, Facebook, Whatsapp and SMS.
+You will learn how to create and configure all digital channels including Chat, Email, Whatsapp and SMS.
 You will get a clear understanding of how to use scripts and troubleshoot issues by using the debug console.

 ## Lab Topology
 <img align="middle" src="images/topology.png" width="1000" />